On the Trustworthiness Landscape of State-of-the-art Generative Models: A Survey and Outlook: Conclusion

 \section{Conclusion}

-The application of large-scale generative models in human life is still in its exploratory stage, but it is rapidly expanding and expected to continue playing a significant role in the foreseeable future.
-The trustworthiness of these models also introduces significant risks.
-In the paper, we review recent developments regarding current and potential threats.
-Our analysis, conducted from four perspectives, aims to ensure that both users and companies appreciate the existence of these risks.
-To promote the trustworthy usage of the generative models and mitigate associated risks, we propose several actionable steps that can be taken by companies and users.
-Additionally, we identify unresolved challenges that require further exploration by the research community.
-Through these efforts, we aim to enhance the understanding and management of the risks associated with large-scale generative models, ensuring their more reliable deployment for the benefit of society as a whole.
+We reviewed recent developments regarding the trustworthiness of these models through the lenses of privacy, security, fairness, and responsibility.
+To promote the trustworthy usage of these models and mitigate associated risks, we proposed some actionable steps for both companies and users.
+Additionally, we identified challenges that the research community should address.
+Through these efforts, we seek to improve the understanding and management of the risks associated with DMs and LLMs, ensuring their reliable deployment for the benefit of society as a whole.